Submodularity of the expected information gain in infinite-dimensional linear inverse problems: The expected information gain and its submodularity

 Therefore,

 The result follows by taking the log of both sides. \end{proof}

-We are now ready to establish monotonicity and submodularity of the expected information gain $\pEIG$, for the infinite-dimensional Gaussian linear inverse problems under study. \begin{theorem} The function $\pEIG$ in~\eqref{equ:EIGdef} is monotone and submodular. \end{theorem} \begin{proof} To establish monotonicity, it is sufficient to prove that for each $S \in 2^V$, $\deriv{\pEIG}{S}{r} \geq 0$, for every $r \in V \setminus S$.
+We are now ready to establish monotonicity and submodularity of the expected information gain for infinite-dimensional Gaussian linear Bayesian inverse problems. \begin{theorem} The function $\pEIG$ in~\eqref{equ:EIGdef} is monotone and submodular. \end{theorem} \begin{proof} To establish monotonicity, it is sufficient to prove that for each $S \in 2^V$, $\deriv{\pEIG}{S}{r} \geq 0$, for every $r \in V \setminus S$.
 Let $S \subseteq V$.
 By Lemma~\ref{lem:logdet}, for each $r \in V \setminus S$,

 We next prove $\pEIG$ is submodular.
 As noted previously, this can be done incrementally; cf.~\eqref{equ:incr-submodularity}.
 Thus, we show that if $S \subseteq V$ and $r, t$ are distinct elements of $V \setminus S$, then